Does Shreejee Electronics offer Free Samples?

 How does Shreejee Electronics process you a Quote for a new part?

-We encourage the use of our custom, Online Quote Form that will help you identify and communicate your requirements quickly and precisely.
+We encourage using our custom Online Quote Form to help you identify and communicate your requirements quickly and precisely.
 Depending on your needs, we’ll respond with either a Ballpark estimate (a day or two) or a Firm Quotation (typically within a week)

 A Non-Recurring Engineering (NRE) charge is a one-time fee for additional costs incurred for prototyping a new product.
 This fee is to capture costs for development time spent as follows: